trane-project/trane-n-back/README.md

 # Course structure

-The course starts you on the easiest type of exercise (single 1-back mode with 5 seconds per trial), and gradually increases the difficulty as you progress.
+The course starts you on the easiest type of exercise (single 1-back mode with 5 seconds per trial), and gradually increases the difficulty as you master each exercise.

 A few examples of how exercises are written are presented below: